A. Jesus is tempted in the wilderness.

 ii.
 "The devil's suggestions was of an artificially created crisis, not of trusting God in the situations which result from obedient service."
 (France)

 b.
 For it is written: The devil can use this phrase also.
-He quotes Scripture, and we can trust that the devil has memorized the Bible himself, and is an expert at quoting it out of its context to confuse and defeat those he tempts.
-This time, the devil quoted Psalm 91:11-12, and took it out of its context to say, “Go ahead, Jesus; if You do this the Bible promises angels will rescue You, and it will be spectacular self-promotion.”
+We can trust that the devil has memorized the Bible himself, and is an expert at quoting it out of its context to confuse and defeat those he tempts.
+Here the devil quoted Psalm 91:11-12, and took it out of its context to say, "Go ahead, Jesus; if You do this the Bible promises angels will rescue You, and it will be spectacular self-promotion."

 i.
 "Satan borrowed our Lord's weapon, and said, "It is written'; but he did not use the sword lawfully.
 It was not in the nature of the false fiend to quote correctly.
 He left out the necessary words, 'in all thy ways': thus he made the promise say what in truth it never suggested."
 (Spurgeon)

 · This text is falsely quoted, because the devil left out the words, "To keep you in all your ways."
 To test God in this way was not of Jesus' way; it was not of the way of the Savior or Messiah.
 "God had never promised, nor ever given, any protection of angels in sinful and forbidden ways."
 (Poole)